Thanin-Pintong/Thanin-Pintong/README.md

 ## [CakePHP on Heroku](https://github.com/Thanin-Pintong/CakePHP)

-The minimal basic of CakePHP can be used to further develop large projects with PHP web application.
+The minimal basic of CakePHP Framework can be used to further develop large projects with PHP web application.
-There are several custom codes and plugins that are pre-configured such as
+There are several custom codes and plugins that are ready pre-configured such as
   - DebugKit enabled.
   - etc.